department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/urgent-care-mashup/conversation-guide.md

 [Have participant select Urgent Care/All urgent care]

 I'm going to have you do a second task.
-For this task, I'd like you to choose under 'Choose a VA facility type' Urgent care and then under 'Shoose a service type' All urgent care.
+For this task, I'd like you to choose under 'Choose a VA facility type' Urgent care and then under 'Choose a service type' All urgent care.

-- What can you tell me about the 'service type' options?
+#### Questions:

+- Under the 'service type' dropdown menu, talk me through what the different options mean to you?
     - What does 'Community urgent care providers (in VA's network)' mean to you?
     - What does 'VA urgent care' mean to you?
     - Does this distinction matter to you?
         - What matters about the distinction?

-- I'd like you to imagine that you are consider the two closest locations.
-I'd like you to compare them.
+I'd like you to imagine that you are considering the two closest locations.

-#### Questions:
+- What would be important to you in comparing these two options.

-- How would you prepare to visit the first location?
+- If you chose A, how would you prepare to visit this location?
     - What does "[link on card verbiage]" mean to you?
 What do you think you will find when you click it?
-        - [user clicks]
+        - [user clicks community care page]
-    - What is this page trying to communicate to you?
+    - Briefly, what is this page trying to communicate?

-Let's go back to the search results page
+Let's go back to the search results page.
+As you're comparing,

-- How would you prepare to visit the second location?
+- If you chose B, how would you prepare to visit this location?
     - What does the [status] mean to you?
 - What would be your next step?